Our Board of Advisors members are among the most prominent leaders in the fields of medicine, teaching and research.

 Chairman, Global Youth Summit on Medicine Advisory Board

-Dr. Goldstein graduated Phi Beta Kappa at Brandeis in 1974, earning BA and MA degrees in biochemistry.
+Dr. Goldstein currently serves as senior vice president of Brandeis and special advisor to the president; from 2011-2014, he was provost of the university.
+Goldstein graduated Phi Beta Kappa at Brandeis in 1974, earning BA and MA degrees in biochemistry.
 Dr. Goldstein holds an MD and PhD in immunology from Harvard University and is an accomplished scientist and scholar.
 He is a leading authority on mechanisms underlying normal function of the heart and brain and sudden, life-threatening diseases.
-Dr. Goldstein currently serves as senior vice president of Brandeis; from 2011 to 2014, Dr. Goldstein was provost at Brandeis University.
-Previously, Dr. Goldstein was on the faculty at the Yale University School of Medicine and founded the Section of Developmental Biology and Biophysics.
+Previously, Dr. Goldstein was on the faculty at the Yale University School of Medicine, where he founded the Section of Developmental Biology and Biophysics.
 In 2004, he moved to the University of Chicago to become chair of the Department of Pediatrics and Physician-in-Chief at Comer Children’s Hospital.
 While at Chicago he founded the Institute for Molecular Pediatric Sciences and co-founded the Institute for Translational Medicine.

 Bruce Birren, PhD